ShorelineCrypto/shoreline_lt_chart/README.md

 ## License

-Cheetah_Cpuminer is released under the terms of the MIT license.
+shoreline_lt_chart is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.